| The following is the complete

 of ferrets suffering adrenal disease.
 Like it or not the proof is

 in the pudding, so put up or close the trap.
+I have myself in enough hot water until the next

 post, which will cover why some forms of treatment seem to help (when